-After patient eligibility is confirmed, patients will return to the clinic for an outpatient procedure in which muscle tissue is obtained using a needle biopsy technique [REDACTED]
+After patient eligibility is confirmed, patients will return to the clinic for an outpatient procedure in which muscle tissue is obtained using a needle biopsy technique [REDACTED].
+The blood-borne pathogens tests (Hepatitis B, Hepatitis C, syphilis, and HIV) and a risk assessment of HTLV-1 needs to be repeated at the time of donation or, if not possible, within seven days post donation.

-[REDACTED].
 Note that several passes of the biopsy needle may be required to obtain a satisfactory sample of muscle tissue.
 Additionally, if the first biopsy does not produce an adequate sample for product isolation, it may be necessary for the patient to return for another biopsy procedure.
+[REDACTED]